Common Names

 Practitioners and Treatments

-Meditation classes are offered in the community, at hospitals or at universities.
-Cancer centers across the country also offer programs that are typically led by experienced teachers.
-Meditation courses are also offered at MSK for our patients and caregivers.
+Meditation classes are offered in communities, at hospitals, and at universities.
+Cancer centers across the country also offer programs that are led by experienced teachers.